 The software contains a forced control option.
 If an extension module with relay outputs is used, the module's top part can be with change-over switches - switches that can override the individual relays into either OFF or ON position.

 Wiring should be done with a safety relay.
 See Regulating functions.

 Data communication

-The controller module has connections for IP data communication.
-The requirements to the installation are described in the Danfoss RC8AC document.
+The controller module has terminals for LON data communication.
+The requirements to the installation are described in a separate document.